Young Blues hit dramatic double at the death in Youth Cup classic

 Amazingly, the Young Blues delivered a hammer blow in the fourth-minute of added time with as Curtis got on the end of Nico Valentine’s hooked pass into the area and calmly toed underneath the onrushing Borto to win the game for Town and send the Blues’ contingent into raptures.

-Town: Ridd, Wyss (Valentine), Kabongolo, Baggott, Armin, Alexander, Cutbush, Gibbs, Humopreys, Siziba (Manly), Bello (Curtis).
+Town: Ridd, Wyss (Valentine), Kabongolo, Baggott, Armin, Alexander, Cutbush, Gibbs, Humphreys, Siziba (Manly), Bello (Curtis).

 Unused: Catley, Stewart, Chirewa, Bareck.